About the Band

 Aybars' drumming skills have graced various genres, from Funk and Pop to R&B, Jazz, Rock, and Progressive Metal.
 As a session drummer, he has played for artists such as Nick Johnston, ZAYDA, Sophie D'Orleans, Torben Brown, The Out Seer, Friday Night Jams, 87" Moth, and The Sophistoracts.
 His diverse musical background extends to playing a variety of percussion instruments.

-His professional journey includes freelancing as an audio engineer in venues like the Hard Rock Theatre and working in media, movies, and broadcasting.
-Alongside his spouse and talented friends, Aybars co-founded Apricot Studios, a hub where creativity flourishes, and projects come to life.
+His professional journey includes freelancing as an audio engineer in venues like the Hollywood Theatre, the Great Canadian Casino Theatre, and working in media, movies, and broadcasting.

 Balancing his love for drumming and engineering, Aybars has toured Canada, played in various venues, and contributed to numerous albums and songs.
 His skills have extended to working as a live sound engineer for concerts and TV.